 Summer scholars must live on campus in one of the residential colleges.
 The purpose of this arrangement is to foster an exciting and challenging academic environment where summer scholars may come together as a community to exchange ideas and information.
 The program includes evening activities and occasional weekend trips.

 STARS summer scholars are awarded a total stipend of $2,500.
 The program also covers participants’ room and board, as well as the course tuition.
-Students are not allowed to enroll in any other summer course if they are participating in the STARS Summer Research Program.
 Students are not allowed to enroll in any other courses or be employed if they are participating in the STARS Summer program.

 In order to be eligible for the STARS Summer Research Program, Yale College students must be enrolled (that is, not withdrawn) both at the time of submitting the fellowship application and at the time of receiving an award.
 Yale College students who are on a leave of absence are eligible to apply.